hkzlab/TK2000_Build_Notes/README.md

 Install a 27uH inductor for L1: clone's schematic has 47uH, but Apple II and original boards show 27uH inductors here.

-If one is content with a fixed cap, something around ~80pF is probably ok, otherwise, install a 47pF here and then a 5-50pF variable capacitor beside L1 (between the collector of Q1 and GND) by scratching some of the nearby solder mask.
+If one is content with a fixed cap, something around ~80pF for C51 is probably ok, otherwise, install a 47pF here and then a 5-50pF variable capacitor beside L1 (between the collector of Q1 and GND) by scratching some of the nearby solder mask.
 This will give you a way to adjust the color burst.

 ![Closeup photo of an SMD variable capacitor installed beside L1](pics/mods/color_trimmer.jpg)